All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if I add the wrong amount of water to my vial?

 If you add more water than planned, your concentration is lower.
-You will need to draw a larger volume for the same dose.
+You'll need to draw a larger volume for the same dose.
 Use the formula above or the to recalculate based on your actual water volume.
 The peptide is still usable.

 Can I use a different syringe size?